Clark County Regional Flood Control District

 The Clark County Regional Flood Control District (CCRFCD) was created in 1985 by the Nevada Legislature allowing Clark County to provide broad solutions to flooding problems.
-The District has developed plans and so far successfully continued working on a 50-year program to eliminate most flooding from a 100-year flood in the populated areas for which the CCRFCD is responsible.
+The District has developed plans and so far continued working on a 50-year program to eliminate most flooding from a 100-year flood in the populated areas for which the CCRFCD is responsible.

 History

 Voters in 1986 approved a quarter cent sales tax to fund construction of regional flood control facilities.
 The first project began in 1988.
 As of June 2013, a total of $1.7 bill was spent on flood control, including construction of 90 detention basins and approximately 581 miles of channels and underground storm drains.
 To date, 51 square miles have been removed from federally identified FEMA flood zones, saving residents millions of dollars per year in flood insurance premiums.

 The Regional Flood Control District is more than 75 percent complete with the Master Plan.
 Another 31 detention basins are planned, along with 226 miles of conveyance.

-The District's website, provides citizens information about the District and the progress of flood control in Clark County.
-The site also gives current rainfall information on approximately 189 locations throughout the county.

-The District produces a 30-minute television news program six times per year that updates the community about the progress of flood control and provides information about flash flood safety.
-The program airs about 40 times per month on Cox Cable channels 2 and 4, as well as on stations in Laughlin and Mesquite.

-District direction for providing protection

 Since Las Vegas is located in a basin with a single outlet, the Las Vegas Wash, all rain runoff drains to the east side of the basin where it will eventually be deposited into Lake Mead.
 Rainfall in the surrounding mountain ranges, can cause flooding in the area as water flows off the mountains onto the valley floor.
 The area is also subject to localized weather events.
-It is possible for an area to receive heavy rainfall in a short time, while nearby areas as close as one or two miles (3 km) away receive little or no rain.
+It is possible for an area to receive heavy rainfall in a short time, while nearby areas as close as one or two miles (2-3 km) away receive little or no rain.
 Additional history about past flood events is available as well as some historical rainfall data.

 The increase of hardscape as the valley has developed has contributed to an increase of runoff over time.

 To help alleviate the damage caused by flooding, the Clark County Regional Flood Control District has spent millions of dollars to build detention basins and concrete drainage channels throughout the area.
 The belief is that these structures will control the flow of water when there is storm runoff and reduce flooding in areas below the basins and near the channels and washes.